PROGRAMS & PROJECTS

 POLITICAL AWARENESS AND INVOLVEMENT

-In March of 1913, nearly six weeks after its founding, several Delta Sigma Theta Founders participated in the historic Women’s’ Suffragist March under the Delta Sigma Theta banner, the sorority’s first public act.
+In March of 1913, nearly six weeks after its founding, several Delta Sigma Theta Sorority, Inc. Founders participated in the historic Women’s’ Suffrage March under the Delta Sigma Theta banner, the sorority’s first public act.
 This act set the tone for the sorority’s future endeavors and today, political awareness and involvement is a major fabric of the organization.
 A National Social Action Commission was formed to promote the legislative initiatives of the sorority, its membership, and the communities we serve.
 The Social Action Commission also serves to empower chapters to remain actively involved in local, state, and national political issues.

 VOTER EDUCATION & REGISTRATION